 6.3 How can I store leftover cookies?

-Store leftover cookies in an airtight container at room temperature to keep them fresh for up to a week.
+Keep them in an airtight container at room temperature for up to a week.

 6.4 Can I freeze peanut butter oatmeal cookies?